Eric Lander: Human Genome Project

 Two main groups attempted to sequence the human genome.
 The first was the Human Genome Project, a loosely organized, publicly funded effort that intended to publish the information it obtained freely and without restrictions.
 Many research groups from countries all over the world were involved in this effort.
 The second was undertaken by Celera Genomics, which intended to patent the information obtained and charge subscriptions for use of the sequence data.
 Established first, the Human Genome Project moved slowly in the early phases as the Department of Energy's role was unclear and sequencing technology was in its infancy.
 Officially, the Human Genome Project had an eight-year head start before Celera entered the race, though discussions for the Human Genome Project began fourteen years before Celera announced their own project.
 Because the Human Genome Project was a $3 billion publicly funded venture, the consortia raced to enter as much of the human genome into the public domain as quickly as possible once Celera began work in 1998.
 This was a change of strategy for the Human Genome Project, because many scientists at the time wanted to establish a more complete copy of the genome, not simply publish the many fragments individually.
 Lander aggressively pressured Human Genome Project scientists to work longer and faster to publish genome fragments before Celera.
 Lander himself is now listed on 73 patents and patent applications related to genomics.

 In February 2001, both the Human Genome Project and Celera published drafts of the human genome in the scientific journals Nature and Science, respectively.
 In the Human Genome Project's Nature publication, the Whitehead Institute for Biomedical Research, Center for Genome Research, was listed first, with Lander listed as the first named author.

 Leveraging Celera's sequencing and analysis techniques, the Whitehead Institute also made a contribution to the sequencing of the mouse genome, an important step in fully understanding the molecular biology of mice, which are often used as model organisms in studies of everything from human diseases to embryonic development.
 The WICGR has since sequenced the genomes of Ciona savignyi (sea squirt), the pufferfish, the filamentous fungus Neurospora crassa, and multiple relatives of Saccharomyces cerevisiae, one of the most studied yeasts.

 Lander was the founding editor of the Annual Review of Genomics and Human Genetics.
-He remained editor till 2004.
+He remained editor until 2004.